PDF to DWG Conversionon September 1, 2012 at 8:59 am

 - Text that is recognizable as text.

-Regardless of the process (manual vs. auto-vectorization) our final output will be in DWG format because we create the drawing as a new, fully editable file.
+Regardless of the process (manual vs. auto-vectorization) our final output will be in DWG format.
+We create the drawing as a new, fully editable file.

 Use our Get-A-Quote form to submit your PDF file, and we’ll get back to you soon with the quote within 24 hours (usually same day).